miracleanupam/playground/ADtor/BUGS.md

 #3.
 Bug: When multiple lines are wrapped around <code>, they are pulled to a single line.
     Cause: Not good enough implementation logic

+#4.
+Bug: Line expands beyond editor's width when typed without space break.
+    Cause: Unknown

 Unknow Bugs

 Obviously, they are not known as of yet.